dpays/esteem8app.github.io/docs/work-the-system/definition/system-objectives.md

  * Best features avaible.
  * User need to say “Ho !
 It’s simple, it looks good and I like to use it”.

-Access to [Strategies](https://github.com/esteem8app/esteem8app.github.io/tree/master/docs/work-the-system/strategies) to reach objectives.
+[Strategies](https://github.com/esteem8app/esteem8app.github.io/tree/master/docs/work-the-system/strategies) are used to reach objectives.